Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Sentiment Data: Binary Prediction of Polarity

-We additionally evaluate on the professionally revised (by researchers familiar with the task) IMDb reviews of \citet{Gardner-etal-2020-ContrastSets}\footnote{Available at \url{https://github.com/allenai/contrast-sets/tree/master/IMDb}}.
-This test set (\textsc{Contrast}) is the target side of the same corresponding original reviews in the test set of \citet{Kaushik-etal-2019-CounterfactualDataAnnotations} (\textsc{Rev.}).
-In this case we do not have a corresponding training set, and we do not use the corresponding dev set for tuning, so we consider evaluation on this set to be (lightly) domain shifted, since these are professionally revised instead of crowd-sourced revised.
+We additionally evaluate on the IMDb reviews of \citet{Gardner-etal-2020-ContrastSets}\footnote{Available at \url{https://github.com/allenai/contrast-sets/tree/master/IMDb}}, which are revised with local re-edits by professional researchers familiar with the task instead of by crowd-sourced workers.
+This test set (\textsc{Contrast}) corresponds to the same set of reviews in the test set of \citet{Kaushik-etal-2019-CounterfactualDataAnnotations}.
+We do not have a corresponding training set, nor do we use the corresponding dev set for tuning, so we consider all evaluation on this set to be a domain-shifted setting.

-In these experiments, we also consider the exemplar auditing decision rules, as above.
-The exemplar databases in these cases never contain revised reviews from the \textsc{Contrast} dev set, and instead, only access data from the original reviews and/or the revised reviews of the counterfactually-augmented dataset.
-To simulate a scenario in which only a small amount of annotated data is available---which is also not seen in training---we also consider experiments in which the exemplar database \textit{only} contains the 490 reviews from the dev set of the parallel source-target counterfactually-augmented dev set (\textsc{Orig.\_dev+Rev.\_dev}).